 Picture-perfect Burano was one of the highlights of our trip to Venice.
 It’s known for its colorful homes and lace work, and is included in the UNESCO World Heritage listing for Venice and its Lagoon.

 On our way to Burano, we decided to hop off the vaporetto at the peaceful island of Mazzorbo.
-Once an important trading center, it’s now a rural island known for its vineyards.
-Mazzorbo is included in the UNESCO World Heritage listing for Venice and its Lagoon.
+It’s included in the UNESCO World Heritage listing for Venice and its Lagoon.